NoobGeek-Ilia/BrokenBridge/README.md

 - Mobile
 >In version 2.0, the game is expected to be adapted for Android-based set-top boxes

+## Installation
+1. Download the Game folder
+2. Unzip the Broken Bridge_0.1.zip archive
+3. Download the APK file to your Android phone
+4. Install the game

 ## Updates
 No updates yet